There are a lot of misconceptions about individuals with Down Syndrome. This post will point out some of the most common myths and discuss the facts.

 Individuals with Down Syndrome have unique personalities that add to the joy in their families.

-Myth #2: Individuals with Down Syndrome have severe developmental and intellectual delays.
+Myth #2: Kids with Down Syndrome have severe developmental and intellectual delays.

-Fact: Individuals with Down Syndrome may have physical and cognitive delays, but they have the potential for great success in their communities when given the opportunity.
+Fact: Kids with Down Syndrome may have physical and cognitive delays, but they have the potential for great success in their communities when given the opportunity.
 IQ scores are not an adequate measurement of the abilities of an individual with Down Syndrome.
-They can be highly proficient in many areas that are not measured on an IQ test and when given the opportunity.
+They can achieve high proficiency in many areas not measured by an IQ test.

 Take a free screener!